Maria Mitchell Association: History

 The Maria Mitchell Association (MMA) was founded in 1902 to preserve the legacy of Nantucket native, astronomer, naturalist, librarian, and educator, Maria Mitchell.
 After she discovered a comet in 1847, Mitchell's international fame led to many achievements and awards, including an appointment as the first American Professor of Astronomy at Vassar College.
 Mitchell died in 1889.

 Programs

 Each summer, the MMA offers the Summer Discovery Classes Program for children of various ages, and during the school year to the Nantucket Public Schools.
 The MMA also offers environmental education programs for families as well as astronomy and natural science programs for adults.

 The MMA also offers lesson plans, and programs to teachers in local school systems.

 Major staff and research

-The staff members of the association continue to conduct research into a wide variety of topics from galaxy formation and star clusters, to spiders, molluscs, and the American burying beetle.
-They have mentored many aspiring scientists.
+The staff members of the association conduct research into a wide variety of topics from galaxy formation and star clusters, to spiders, molluscs, and the American burying beetle.
+They have mentored scientists.

 The staff of the Maria Mitchell Association currently includes: